-Below, I’ll reveal the top four most common myths about dating, relationships, and the opposite sex from my studies on dating and divorce.
-I’ll debunk these myths with research that will completely change or reset your expectations about relationships.
+Below, we reveal the top 4 most common relationship myths: about dating, relationships, and the opposite sex from studies on dating and divorce.
+We will debunk these myths with research that will completely change or reset your expectations about relationships.
 By learning what relationship research tells you about how men and women relate, behave, and think, you can approach this new beginning, dating and relationships with a fresh, clean slate!
 You’ll also be less frustrated and more likely to find a partner who’s a good fit for you.

 Most of us think we know a lot about relationships and that what we believe is true.
 But do you really know as much as you think you do?
 Read the below relationship myths and truths to understand how you need to reset your relationship beliefs.

 - Myth 1: Women have more romantic thoughts, beliefs and feelings about relationships and love than men

 - Myth 2: There’s a definite period of time after a divorce before you’re ready to get out there and date again

 - Myth 3: When you’re dating, it’s best to disclose everything about yourself in the beginning so your partner knows the real you, no secrets or surprises

 - Myth 4: The majority of children respond negatively when parents begin dating again